 Walk for Good Food: While there are many things in place to stop the spread of COVID-19 in our community, you can still go for a walk as long as you practice social distancing.
 Many of you might remember the annual Hunger Walks through “Access of West Michigan.”
 It is now called the Walk for Good Food.
 Visit their website to find out how you can help raise funds to address hunger issues in our community.

-Dégagé Ministries: Most volunteer opportunities to serve in the dining room at Dégagé have been suspended during the pandemic.
-This has affected the members of the five teams from Trinity that volunteer there on a regular basis.
-This non-profit provides critical needs for the most vulnerable population in Grand Rapids.
+Dégagé Ministries: This non-profit provides critical needs for the most vulnerable population in Grand Rapids.
 Please go to their website to make a financial donation or purchase much needed supplies through their Amazon account.
 Items purchased will be delivered directly to Dégagé.

-Feeding America West Michigan: This organization is critical to the effectiveness of all of the local pantries as they make food available for distribution at a discount rate.
-As COVID-19 has closed businesses across West Michigan, many families are suddenly in need of emergency food assistance.
-They have made adjustments to their distribution methods and are focusing their efforts on Mobile Pantries. $182,000 must be raised to set up sites and ensure safe distribution of food for those who need it most.
-Every dollar helps as they expect to reach an additional 13,000 households — $1 helps to provide four meals.
+Feeding America West Michigan: This organization is critical to the effectiveness of all of the local pantries as they make food available for distribution at a discount rate. $1 helps to provide four meals.
 Please click here to donate.

-Lutheran World Relief: COVOD-19 is expected to spread at a catastrophic rate across Africa and health systems are not prepared.
-You can help the world’s most vulnerable families stay safe.
-LWR needs to raise $250,000 to fund an early response.
+Lutheran World Relief: COVID-19 often spreads at a catastrophic rate through the most vulnerable communities.
+You can help LWR in bringing assistance and increased stability to these areas.
 For additional information and/or to make a donation, please click here.